Cadcorp

-Computer Aided Development Corporation Ltd. (Cadcorp) is a British owned and run company established in 1991.
-Cadcorp has its headquarters in Stevenage, Hertfordshire, U.K. Cadcorp has a network of distributors and value added resellers (VARs) around the world.
+Cadcorp Limited is a British company established in 1991.
+Based in Stevenage, Hertfordshire, U.K., it has a network of distributors and value added resellers (VARs) around the world.

 Cadcorp is an ISO 9001:2000 and ISO/IEC 27001:2005 certified company, a Microsoft SQL Server Spatial Partner, an Ordnance Survey Licensed Developer Partner, and a corporate member of the Association for Geographic Information in the UK.

 History

 Cadcorp's first product was a Microsoft Windows-based CAD system called Wincad.
 All rights to the product were sold in 1994.
 Wincad development and maintenance, carried out latterly by Informatix Inc, Japan, through their UK subsidiary under the brand name MicroGDS, was stopped in March 2013.

 After selling Wincad, Cadcorp moved on to developing geographic information system (GIS) software.
 The first version of Cadcorp SIS – Spatial Information System ("Cadcorp SIS") was released in 1995.

 The leadership team successfully completed a management buyout of the company in May 2015.

+In August 2025, NEC Software Solutions UK completed the acquisition of Cadcorp.